menu

 During years with a wet monsoon season the colors typically peak a little later in the season and stay vibrant longer.
 During periods of drought the aspens start to change and peak earlier.
 An extra wet or cold start to the fall could also cause the aspens to lose their leaves just as quickly as they change.
 You’re really at the mercy of mother nature when it comes to fall colors in Telluride!

-A robust snowpack during the 2023 water year helped bring Telluride and the rest of Colorado out of drought conditions, but a late start to monsoon season this summer has pushed Telluride back to “abnormally dry” as of August 10, 2023.
-If drought conditions get worse, the aspens may change earlier than usual.
-Planning a trip during the last two weeks of September should be a safe bet to catch the best fall colors in Telluride.
+Planning a trip during the last week of September or first week of October should be a safe bet to catch the best fall colors in Telluride.
 I’d personally rather visit an area a little bit early, than past peak fall foliage conditions!

 The sun shining through a golden forest of aspen trees during golden hour.